 Albemarle County consists of diverse properties and locations ranging from pastoral farm settings to close set urban subdivisions.
 Even within the same type of property, different areas can be more sought after in the real estate market than other areas.
 The old adage of "location, location, location" is relevant in the reassessment process.
-That is, assessed values are derived from a number of factors, including market factors that are indicated by recent property sales and those sales may show values going up or down in different areas at differing rates.
+Assessed values are derived from a number of market factors that are indicated and supported by recent property sales.
+Those sales may show values going up or down in different areas at differing rates.
 The average is a simple calculation of the overall change for the entire County and should not be counted on as a guide for the change in Market Value of any individual property or neighborhood.